scottizat/code-snippets/README.md

-# code-snippets
+Welcome.
-some useful snippets
+all useful snippets appreciated, full-stack, new issues, whatever tx.